MoserMichael/python-obj-system/gen-iterator.md

 A short overview of the main AsyncIO concepts:
 - Each asyncIO [task object](https://docs.python.org/3/library/asyncio-task.html#creating-tasks) stands for a concurrent task, each task is either suspended or currently running.
 Each task object has its own coroutine function, a coroutine is a regular python function that has an additional async keyword standing right before the def keyword.
 If a task object is in running state, then its coroutine function is running.
 More [here](https://docs.python.org/3/library/asyncio-task.html)
 - An event loop is hosting a set of task object.
 At most one single task is running at any given moment.
 All the other task objects are in suspended state, while that task is running.
-The event loop object is created upon calling [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run)
+The event loop object is created upon calling [asyncio.run](https://docs.python.org/3/library/asyncio-task.html#asyncio.run) - this function also creates the first running task (aka the main task)
 - The currently running task stops running, when it is either waiting for the completion of networking IO, waiting for the [completion of another concurrent task](https://docs.python.org/3/library/asyncio-task.html#waiting-primitives) or when the running task has called the [asyncio sleep api](https://docs.python.org/3/library/asyncio-task.html#sleeping).
 If any one of these events happened, then the event loop is picking another currently suspended task, and running it instead of the currently running task.
 - [Streams](https://docs.python.org/3/library/asyncio-stream.html) are special wrappers for network connections.
 The purpose here is to deactivate the currently running task when a network request cant be completed immediately, and the currently active task would otherwise have to wait for the completion of the network request.